PancakeAwesome/scenetext_recognition/README.md

-# scenetext_recognition
+# CRNN_tensorflow
-use CNN and LSTM to discern scene text
+use CRNN to recognize text